mmower/aido/doc/intro.md

 The CHOOSE node takes one or more children and, when evaluated, randomly selects one child and ticks it.
 CHOOSE succeeds or fails if the child succeeds or fails.

+### CHOOSE-EACH

+The `[:choose-each]` node is designed to select from among its children at random but without replacement.
+Each time it is ticked a child is selected and ticked with `[:choose-each]` returning SUCCESS or FAILURE as per the child.
+In subsequent ticks that child is no longer eligible to be selected.

+Once all children have been ticked, further ticks of the `[:choose-each]` will return FAILURE.
+Alternatively if the `repeat` option is specified as `true` then when all children have been ticked the node is replenished with all its children again.
+In this case the order of children will be again random and not the same order as previous ticks.

 ### ALWAYS